 The Joshua Tree National Park is located in southeast California, north of Palm Springs, and east of San Bernandino and Los Angeles.
 This park is the only park that is at the confluence of two desert ecosystems, the higher Mojave and the lower Colorado desert.

 The earliest known tribe which lived in what is now Joshua Tree National Park was the Pinto people.
-This tribe was hunter-gatherers, although very little is known about them.
 The Serrano, Cahuilla, and Chemehuevi also lived on these lands.

 Pedro Fages was the first Spaniard to sight the Joshua Trees and by 1870, settlers began grazing cattle on the tall grasses that grew in the park.
 During the Californian Gold Rush, the Lost Horse Mine produced the most gold and silver within the park.